NY Hall of Science: Kiosk Sim

 The photo-realistic style worked nicely to convey place and season.

 What to change?
-The voiceover has good emphasis (perhaps necessary in a crowded museum context).
-But the pacing is overly formal; it distracts from the activity.
+The voiceover has good emphasis (necessary in a crowded museum context).
+But the pacing is overly formal.